Level Airline: Flights to Barcelona with new low-cost carrier

 There’s a new cheap airline called LEVEL (flylevel.com), and its offering international travel at a very low cost.

-The new airline will be based at Barcelona’s El Prat airport and will use a pair of new Airbus A330 jets.
+Barcelona’s El Prat airport will be the airlines’ new base and they will use a pair of new Airbus A330 jets.

 Level will start operations in June 2017 with services from Barcelona to Los Angeles and Oakland.